Th3Spl/IoCreateDriver/README.md

 <br />
 <br />
 ### Build example:
-Within the repository is preset an example that must be compiled using VisualStudio in compination
+Within the repository is preset an example that must be compiled using VisualStudio in combination
 <br />
 with the WDK provided by microsoft.
 <br />